An Effective Compliance Manual Can Help You Avoid Costly Fines And Penalties.

 Aside from criminal penalties, a lack of export control compliance can lead to hefty fines and legal costs.

-Not only that, but if your company’s export control classification number is riddled with red flags, your business could lose exporting rights altogether.
+Not only that, your business could lose exporting rights altogether.

 Ensures National Security